- Writing Competition Deadlines

 Entry Fee: £6 Word Count: 40 line limit Prize: £1000

-That’s it for the best writing competitions, but what about the best book festivals to attend, or libraries or bookstores to visit?
+That’s it for the best writing competitions, but what about the best websites to do freelance writing for?
+Or advice for writing dialogue, or characters?

 We’d love to know about your own experience of entering competitions.
 Have a favourite not listed here?
 Planning on submitting to any of those above?
 Let us know below!